nelantone/cf_booking-api/README.md

 `rails g model Mentor name:string time_zone:string`
 `rails g model Booking date_time:datetime call_reason:string mentor:references`

-* By adding todo: references we are telling the generator to set up an association with the Mentor model.
+* By adding references we are telling the generator to set up an association with the Mentor model.
   This will:

-  * Add a foreign key column todo_id to the items table
+  * Add a foreign key column mentor_id to the bookings table
   * Setup a belongs_to association in the Item model

 `rails db:migrate`